steep-wms/steep-montage/README.md

 <dd>Calculates an RGB image based on the K-, H-, and J-bands.
 Parallelized version.</dd>
 </dl>

-Sumbit one of the workflows as follows:
+Submit one of the workflows as follows:

     curl -X POST http://localhost:8080/workflows --data-binary @workflow/montage_parallel_rgb.yaml